Using the Path of Least Resistance to Explain Deep Networks: Introduction

 where $\gamma(t) = \overline{\textbf{x}} + t(\textbf{x} - \overline{\textbf{x}})$ is a straight path from the baseline to input.
 The claim of the creators of IG is that Eq. \ref{eq:igi} tells us how the model got from predicting essentially nothing at $\overline{\textbf{x}}$ to giving the prediction at $\textbf{x}$.
 Considering gradients represent the rate of change of functions, the above expression should tell us how scaling each feature along the path affects the increase in the network score for the predicted class.

-In this paper, we demonstrate that defining attributions along straight paths in Euclidean space can lead to flawed attributions.
+\textbf{In this paper}, we demonstrate that defining attributions along straight paths in Euclidean space can lead to flawed attributions.
 We examine the consequences of these misattributions through examples in computer vision, as shown in Fig. \ref{fig:duck}, along with simpler, illustrative cases in Fig. \ref{fig:ig}.
 To address these issues, we introduce \textbf{Geodesic Integrated Gradients}, a generalisation of IG that replaces straight paths with geodesic ones.
 These geodesics are defined on a Riemannian manifold, characterised by the model's input space and a metric tensor induced by the model's gradients.
 This approach mitigates the identified pitfalls while retaining all the axioms of IG.
-Furthermore, we introduce an additional axiom, Strong Completeness, which we argue is a desirable property for attribution methods.
-We prove that Geodesic Integrated Gradients is the only method that satisfies this axiom, further justifying its theoretical soundness.
+Furthermore, we introduce an additional axiom, No-Cancellation Completeness (NCC), which strengthens the completeness axiom by ruling out cancellation between feature attributions.
+We prove that Geodesic Integrated Gradients is the unique path-based method that satisfies this axiom, further justifying its theoretical soundness.

 Before making the case for our Geodesic Integrated Gradient, let us first show an example of an artefact that can arise from choosing straight paths, generating explanations which do not reflect the true behaviour of a model.